-The design has been always Linux's downside; clunky, old-looking, not dynamic elements or the lack of integration with third-party software are a major part of why users have this opinion, yet this is changing rapidly.
+The design has always been Linux's downside; clunky, old-looking, not dynamic elements or the lack of integration with third-party software are a major part of why users have this opinion, yet this is changing rapidly.

-Oh dear, gaming on Linux has been always a big and wide debate; in the last few years Steam, the biggest video-games Store has been investing in Proton, a layer in which games developed for Windows are being “forced” to be compatible with Linux.
+Oh dear, gaming on Linux has always been a big and wide debate; in the last few years Steam, the biggest video games Store, has been investing in Proton, a layer in which games developed for Windows are being “forced” to be compatible with Linux.

 If you’re interested in using Linux but want to ensure that your favorite game is compatible, search for it on ProtonDB.

 Being brief, Microsoft Office 365 is not yet compatible with Linux but there are three ways to work around this:

 - Use an alternative Office Suite, LibreOffice, OnlyOffice, Google Docs, Office 365 Online, WPS Office, SoftMaker FreeOffice